Sancires/Sancires/README.md

 ### About Me 🚀
-🌱 My name is Paul, although I'm commonly known as Sancires. </br>
+🌱 My name is Paul, an 18 year old  developer from New York City.
+I'm commonly known as Sancires online. </br>
 👨🏼‍💻  I am primarily a Java and Web developer and like to take things one day at a time. </br>
 💬 You can contact me on Discord: `Sancires:3330` </br>